 For instance, my kids love Stonyfield Organic yogurt and it’s one of the items I always allow them to go for as a snack because it’s so nutritious for their little bodies.
 It is USDA Organic Certified and made with milk from pasture raised cows.
 It’s also gluten free and non-GMO project verified.
 Basically, it’s full of good things and leaves out the unnecessary stuff.

-I keep the Stonyfield Whole Milk Yogurt Pouches in two drawers so the kids can grab them for a mid-morning snack, an addition to lunch or an afternoon snack.
+We keep the Stonyfield Whole Milk Yogurt Pouches in two drawers so the kids can grab them for a mid-morning snack, an addition to lunch or an afternoon snack.

 I also keep the Stonyfield Organic Snack Packs within reach too if they want a treat after dinner or we need to take a snack to-go.
 (I hide the Chocolate and Pretzel Snack Pack because those are for me and I don’t like to share. 🙂 )